obonaventure/mmtp-book/mptcp.rst

 The main design objective for Multipath TCP :cite:`rfc6824` was to enable hosts to exchange the packets that belong to a single TCP connection over different network paths.
 Several definitions are possible for a network path.
 Considering a TCP connection between a client and a server, a network path can be defined as the succession of the links and routers that create a path between the client and the server.
 For example, in :numref:`fig-simple-network`, there are many paths between the client host `C` and the server `S`, e.g. :math:`C \rightarrow R1 \rightarrow R2 \rightarrow R4 \rightarrow S` and :math:`C \rightarrow R1 \rightarrow R3 \rightarrow R4 \rightarrow S`, but also :math:`C \rightarrow R1 \rightarrow R3 \rightarrow R5 \rightarrow R4 \rightarrow S` or even :math:`C \rightarrow R1 \rightarrow R2 \rightarrow R4 \rightarrow R3 \rightarrow R5 \rightarrow R4 \rightarrow S`.

 .. _fig-simple-network:
-.. tikz:: A simple network
+.. tikz:: A simple network providing multiple paths between :math:`C` and :math:`S`
    :libs: positioning, matrix, arrows, math

    \tikzset{router/.style = {rectangle, draw, text centered, minimum height=2em}, }